Iapetus-11/image-metadata/README.md

 # image_metadata
-An image metadata extractor written in Rust 🦀
+An image metadata extractor written in Rust 🦀.
+Currently partially supports JPEGs and HEIC/HEIF files.

 ## Example Use
 ```